Annual Review of Employment Law 2018 - Crowne Plaza

 Human Resource Management Services

-Michelle Halloran is an experienced Human Resource Management professional working in the West of Ireland.
-She has worked originally in general management and then in Human Resource Management for the best part of 20 years, in Ireland, the UK and Europe, across various sectors including investment banking, information technology, manufacturing and services plus some time in the public sector.
+Michelle Halloran is an experienced Human Resource Management professional providing training and consultancy services to organisations nationwide, in the Public and Private sector.
+She has spent a long career originally in executive and general management roles, then specialising in Human Resources management in Ireland, the UK and Europe, across various sectors including investment banking, information technology, manufacturing and services plus some time in the public sector, before starting her own HR consultancy business 12 years ago.
+Her key areas of expertise are in workplace investigations, disciplinary and performance management and employee relations, and the practical application of employment law in a HR context.

 Deirdre Crowley Head of the Technology and Employment Law Units